Experienced Legal Support for IRS and State Tax Audits

 What to Expect During a Tax Audit

 The audit process may involve a government agent visiting you at your home or business, or you may be asked to appear at a local IRS or state government office.
-Alternatively, you may receive a correspondence audit where you'll be contacted via mail and asked to provide supporting information or documents to the IRS or state taxing agency.
+Alternatively, you may receive an audit correspondence where you'll be contacted via mail and asked to provide supporting information or documentation to the IRS or state taxing agency.

 How to Deal with a Tax Audit